harishkolanu235/Devops_Tutorials/Kubernetes/Kubernetes_questions.md

             ports:
               - containerPort: 80
     ~~~
-6. What is demonset?
+#### 6. What is demonset?
+Why use DaemonSet?

+  - DaemonSet ensures that a pod is running on every node in the cluster that matches a given selector, or on a subset of nodes.
+  - It's designed for node-specific tasks like logging, monitoring, or storage provisioning.

+  **Use-cases**

+  - To ensure logs are captured from all nodes.
+  - To run metrics exporters like Node Exporter.
+  - To install CNI plugins or storage drivers on every node
-7. What is statefullset?
+#### 7. What is statefullset? why use statefullset?

+  - StatefulSet manages stateful applications that require persistent storage, stable network identifiers, and ordered deployment and scaling.
+  - Unlike Deployments, which are used for stateless applications, StatefulSets provide a way to maintain persistent identities and ordered scaling for Pods.
+  - Each Pod gets a stable hostname (e.g., pod-0, pod-1, etc.) that never changes across rescheduling.
+  - Each Pod can have its own PersistentVolumeClaim (PVC), ensuring data persists across restarts.
+  - Pods are created, updated, and deleted in order (pod-0 first, then pod-1, etc.).
+  - use-cases: Databases (MySQL, MongoDB, Cassandra), Zookeeper, Kafka — any app where state matters.

+    **why use it**
+  - Need persistent storage and stable Pod names for cluster membership.
+  - Require stable network identity and start/stop ordering.

-8. What is a Service in Kubernetes, and what are the types of Services?
+#### 8. What is a Service in Kubernetes, and what are the types of Services?
-9. When would you use each type of Kubernetes Service (ClusterIP, NodePort, LoadBalancer, ExternalName)?
+#### 9. When would you use each type of Kubernetes Service (ClusterIP, NodePort, LoadBalancer, ExternalName)?

-10. Explain port, targetPort, and nodePort in a Kubernetes service.
+#### 10. Explain port, targetPort, and nodePort in a Kubernetes service.
-11. How would you expose a Kubernetes application externally?
+#### 11. How would you expose a Kubernetes application externally?
-12. What is Helm, and what are its components (Chart, Repository, Release)?
+#### 12. What is Helm, and what are its components (Chart, Repository, Release)?
-13. What is the difference between EXPOSE in a Dockerfile and docker run -p?
+#### 13. What is the difference between EXPOSE in a Dockerfile and docker run -p?
-14. How do you run Nginx on a Linux server using Docker?
+#### 14. How do you run Nginx on a Linux server using Docker?
-15. Explain HTTP, HTTPS, TCP, and UDP with examples.
+#### 15. Explain HTTP, HTTPS, TCP, and UDP with examples.
-16. What is a Dockerfile?
+#### 16. What is a Dockerfile?
 Write a basic Dockerfile for a Node.js application.
-17. What is a base image in Docker?
+#### 17. What is a base image in Docker?
 Which base image would you use for Python or Node.js?
-18. How do you check for open ports on a Linux system?
+#### 18. How do you check for open ports on a Linux system?
-19. What are the benefits of using a firewall?
+#### 19. What are the benefits of using a firewall?
-20. What is the use of Ingress and Ingress Controller in Kubernetes?
+#### 20. What is the use of Ingress and Ingress Controller in Kubernetes?
-21. Explain the Kubernetes controllers: Deployment, StatefulSet, ReplicaSet, and DaemonSet.
+#### 21. Explain the Kubernetes controllers: Deployment, StatefulSet, ReplicaSet, and DaemonSet.
-22. What is the difference between Deployment and ReplicaSet?
+#### 22. What is the difference between Deployment and ReplicaSet?
-23. What are Kubernetes Probes (Liveness, Readiness, Startup)?
+#### 23. What are Kubernetes Probes (Liveness, Readiness, Startup)?
-24. What is the difference between Stateful and Stateless applications?
+#### 24. What is the difference between Stateful and Stateless applications?
 Give examples.
-25. What are Namespaces in Kubernetes?
+#### 25. What are Namespaces in Kubernetes?
-26. What is Port Forwarding in Kubernetes?
+#### 26. What is Port Forwarding in Kubernetes?

-27. A Pod is stuck in CrashLoopBackOff.
+#### 27. A Pod is stuck in CrashLoopBackOff.
 How do you troubleshoot it?
     ~~~
     ✅ Check logs: kubectl logs <pod-name>